veevo/dev/content/divine-laws/action-reaction.md

 ---
-title: Law of Action and Reaction (Karma)
+title: Law of action-reaction
-description: In vestibulum massa quis arcu lobortis tempus.
-Nam pretium arcu in odio vulputate luctus.
 date: 2019-01-11 13:00:00
 image: "images/contact.jpg"
 topics:
+- divine-laws
 - action-reaction
 - cause-effect
 - karma
 ---

-The Law of Action and Reaction is an important law that teaches us that everything good or bad you do today, will benefit you or harm tomorrow.
-Or, as taught us [Jesus](/about/jesus), "each will be given according to his works."
+The Law of Action and Reaction is an important law that teaches us that everything good or bad we do, will benefit us or harm us tomorrow.
+[Jesus] (/about/jesus) taught us about this law when he said "to each one will be according to his works."

 For example, a person who now kills someone may be murdered (in this or in another life).
 Everything the person does is registered.
 So all that sorrow in his favor shall be given to him as merit and what comes against him, him will be charged.

 This law also explains "unexplained" sufferings by society.
 For example, a good person, charitable, dear by all, suddenly suffers an accident and passes the rest of your days unused.

 Would God be committing such injustice?

 To the vision of other religions that do not accept reincarnation, yes.
 But not in the light of the [Spiritism] (/spiritism).
 That good, charitable person could have been a cruel killer in another life and would be thus rescuing his debt.

-It is important to note that there is no escape or subterfuge in the face of [god's laws] (/divine-laws).
+It is important to note that there is no escape or subterfuge in the face of [god's laws] (/divine laws).
 However, a person can reduce their debt through the practice of good and [charity](/virtues/charity).

 ## Book Quotes
-We find the law of action and reaction (also known as [law of cause and effect](.. /cause-effect) widely documented in [bibliography) Spiritist](/books).
+We find the law of action and reaction (also known as [law of cause and effect](../cause-effect) widely documented in [bibliography) Spiritist](/books).

 [J. Herculano Pires](/bio/herculaneum-pires), for example says: